Kayaking, Canoeing, Swimming, Water toys, Surf bikes

 Challenge yourself to make it around our bouldering room without touching the ground.
 The competitive animal in you will make you keep coming back until you complete the challenging course.

-Don’t leave Kawkawa without engaging in a game of Gagaball.
-This highly competitive variation of dodgeball in our custom made pit is a camp favorite.
+Gagaball is a Kawkawa favorite.
+This highly competitive variation of dodgeball in our custom made pit.

 For the nature enthusiasts a forest/mountain hike from our site is a must.
 There are numerous options and difficulty levels of hikes starting right on site.
 Regardless of which option you choose you are guaranteed beautiful views of the lakes and mountainside.
 As you head off on your hike don’t forget to stop by our very own impressive 900 year old Douglas Fir tree.

 Book a session of archery and/or riflery for your group.
 We have custom built facilities for both activities and will supply all equipment and instruction for your group.
-For pricing and further information please inquire while making your retreat reservation or on arrival with your host.
+For pricing and further information please inquire while making your retreat reservation.

 Group Development Activities